zackees/playaudio/README.md

 # Windows

 This environment requires you to use `git-bash`.
+This library expects a sound card to be installed.
+If you are running on a server then you will need to install a virtual sound card.
+See [windows setup here](.github/workflows/push_win.yml).

 # Linting